 - Audition - Candidates who appear technically strong and culturally fit may be offered a real-world “try out” project with Mattermost team members to simulate what it would be like to work on a major open source project.

 - Video call - CTO interview - Candidates are invited to a 45-minute interview with our CTO and co-creator of the Mattermost open source project.
-The interview may include technical questions along with a discussion of either past work or results of the simulation, the candidate’s interests, their career aspirations, and how being a core committer at Mattermost could align with those interests and aspirations.
+The interview may include technical questions along with a discussion of either past work or results of the audition, the candidate’s interests, their career aspirations, and how being a core committer at Mattermost could align with those interests and aspirations.

 - Email - Offer - Successful candidates will receive an offer via email.
 Mattermost offers compensation competitive with a candidate’s local market opportunities.